UPDATED 4/4/19: My favorite “Black Radio” even with its few quirks.

 One unfortunate, and often discussed design “quirk” is that the receiver is somewhat starved for antenna signal when a common antenna is routed to the receiver through the transmitter during “key up”.
 (The CW key contacts “short out” the receiver antenna signal to protect the receiver on transmit; this to enable full “break in” – QSK – operation and especially to keep things simple with the use of a single antenna.)
 So far so good.

-However, a quick look reveals that the receiver antenna coupling capacitor in the transmitter (C-14, an 18 pf silver mica) is much too small to couple significant common antenna signal to the receiver particularly at the lower frequencies and especially when using a high impedance wire antenna as specified.
+However, a quick look reveals that the receiver antenna coupling capacitor in the transmitter (C-14, an 18 pf silver mica) is much too small to couple significant common antenna signal to the receiver particularly at the lower frequencies (below approximately 5 mc per the RS-1 Manual) and especially when using a high impedance wire antenna as specified.
 Increasing it to say, 500 pf or greater makes a definite receive improvement.

 However the transmitter circuit cannot tolerate this increase since that same capacitor is in parallel with the pi-network variable loading capacitor(s) when the key is depressed – completely de-tuning the impedance matching pi-network.
 A big capacitor won’t work but it certainly helps the receive signal at lower frequencies (I tried it).